How do we create incredibly effective marketing plans and do it quickly?

 So once you have your USP, irresistible offer and content strategy, then and only then do you determine what the best channels are for delivering your message to your target market.

 There’s outbound, which means sending content out in bulk via email, social media, or a number of other channels.
 And there’s inbound, which positions your message in the places prospects are actually looking: be it Google, YouTube, or any other channel in which they might be searching for your services or products.

 Now, you have your objectives, your business drivers, your market, your business, your buyer personas and buyer journeys, your messages, your USP, your irresistible offer, your content strategy and your media.

 How will you deliver all of this communication?
 What do you do next?

-You come up with a budget.
 Yes, a budget should be actually part of your marketing plan.
 And it’s a very important component that many people leave out.

 How do we propose to come up with a budget?

 It is actually really simple.
 First, look at your objectives.
 Now break down an objective into something quantifiable, for example, “we want to gain 20 new clients per month.”

 Then you determine what you need to invest to acquire each single customer.
 Let’s say we determine that up to $300 per customer is what’s needed.
 Then your budget should be $6000 per month.

 Depending on the type of your business, small business or eCommerce marketung agencies should validate that number and tell you whether it is feasible to achieve your objectives with that level of investment.